MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 ### Authentication failed with AADSTS70002 or AADSTS50053

-**_(AADSTS70002: Error validating credentials.
-AADSTS50053: You've tried to sign in too many times with an incorrect User ID or password)_**
+***(AADSTS70002: Error validating credentials.
+AADSTS50053: You've tried to sign in too many times with an incorrect User ID or password)***

-If you're using Power BI Embedded and using Azure AD Direct authentication, and you're receiving messages logging in such as ***error:unauthorized_client, error_description:AADSTS70002: Error validating credentials.
-AADSTS50053: You've tried to sign in too many times with an incorrect User ID or password***, that is because direct authentication is no longer in use.
+If you're using Power BI Embedded and Azure AD Direct authentication, you may receive a message like the one above when you try to log in, because direct authentication is no longer in use.

-There's a way to turn this back on using an [Azure AD Policy](/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal#enable-direct-authentication-for-legacy-applications) that is scoped to the organization or a [service principal](/azure/active-directory/develop/active-directory-application-objects#service-principal-object).
+You can turn direct authentication back on using an [Azure AD Policy](/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal#enable-direct-authentication-for-legacy-applications) that is scoped to the organization or a [service principal](/azure/active-directory/develop/active-directory-application-objects#service-principal-object).

-We recommend you enable this policy only as a per-app basis.
+We recommend you enable this policy only on a per-app basis.

-To create this policy, you need to be a **Global Administrator** for the directory where you're creating the policy and assigning.
+To create this policy, you need to be a **Global Administrator** for the directory where you're creating the policy and assigning it.
 Here is a sample script for creating the policy and assigning it to the SP for this application:

 1. Install the [Azure AD Preview PowerShell Module](/powershell/azure/active-directory/install-adv2).